Step One: Ensure you are up to date with preparations

 It is illegal to drive in the UK without proper car insurance.
 For information about driving, read the information from the UKCISA website.

-If you are studying in the UK for more than 6 months, you do not need health insurance in the UK as you can use the National Health Service.
+If you are studying in the UK for 6 months or more, you do not need health insurance in the UK as you can use the National Health Service (NHS).
 If you are in the UK for less than 6 months, you do need insurance.
-For more information, go to the Advice and Counselling Service page on health.
+For more information, go to QMUL Student Health Service website www.studenthealth.qmul.ac.uk and to the Advice and Counselling Service page on accessing healthcare.

 There will be opportunities to arrange insurance once you arrive on campus at Queen Mary, and if you are living in QMUL accommodation the price of your rent includes the cost of a basic cover insurance policy (check the Residences Handbook carefully for details of what this does and does not cover).
 Please read the details of the policy carefully before arrival to ensure it is adequate for your needs.
 Additional cover can be arranged during the first week of term, with the same insurance provider that provides cover for QMUL accommodation, Endsleigh, as they will have representatives on campus.
 They can also assist in setting up insurance policies for those who are not living in QMUL halls of residence.
 However you are still advised to arrange cover for your journey, and for the first few weeks until you have agreed a policy here.

 Step Ten – Look into which bank you would like to open an account with